debos/hrq2mongoq/Readme.md

 Human Readable Query to Mongo Query (hrq2mongoq)
 ================================================

+NOTE: THIS PROJECT IS STILL WORK IN PROGRESS.

 hrq2mongoq lets you formulate MongoDB queries in a human readable way by transforming HRQs (human readably queries) into MongoDB queries.